a7ul/blog/src/pages/graphql-auth/index.md

 }
 ```

-Next, before we modify our `getAuthorizedSchema` function to support **@auth** directive at the type level,

-let add a new function `gatherTypePermissions` which will parse through the schema and return a map of types and their permissions.
+Before we modify our **getAuthorizedSchema** function to support @auth directive at the type level, we will first add a new helper function **gatherTypePermissions** which will go through the schema and return a map of types and their permissions.

 **src/graphql/directives.js**